-If Siblings2 in the same year group are split by operation of the oversubscription criteria, the school will go above its published admission number, where applicable, to accommodate all Siblings unless this would make the class too large and prejudice the education of the other children or when this would breach infant class size limits.
-Note that multiple birth children are 'excepted pupils' to infant class limits if allocated in this way.
+If Siblings2 in the same year group are split by operation of the oversubscription criteria, the school will go above its published admission number, where applicable, to accommodate all Siblings unless this would make the class too large and prejudice the education of the other students or when this would breach infant class size limits.
+Note that multiple birth students are 'excepted students' to infant class limits if allocated in this way.